microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 Now, we are ready to run the application.
 You can run the application on the simulator or on the device.
 You can find more information about running the application on the simulator and device [here](https://developer.apple.com/documentation/xcode/devices-and-simulator).

 a.
-Now, When you run the application, you should see the following screen:
+Now, when you run the application, you should see the following screen:

 <img src="../../../images/iOS_speaker_identification_app.png"  width="30%" height="30%">